Philip Howard, 13th Earl of Arundel: Received again into Catholic Church and later imprisonment

-Queen Elizabeth did not sign his death warrant, but Howard was never told this.
+Queen Elizabeth did not sign his death warrant but Howard was never told this.
 He was kept constantly in fear of execution, although comforted by the companionship of a dog, which served as a go-between by which Howard and other prisoners, most notably the priest Robert Southwell, could smuggle messages to each other.
-Although these two men never met, Howard's dog helped them to deepen their friendship and exchange encouragement in each other's plight.
-Philip Howard loved his pet, which is remembered along with him in a statue at Arundel Cathedral.
+Although these two men never met, Howard's dog helped them to deepen their friendship and exchange encouragement during their plight.
+Philip Howard loved his pet, which is commemorated, with him, in a statue at Arundel Cathedral.

-One day Howard scratched into a wall of his cell the words, still visible today: (Quanto plus afflictiones pro Christo in hoc saeculo, tanto plus gloriae cum Christo in futuro) ("The more affliction [we endure] for Christ in this world, the more glory [we shall obtain] with Christ in the next") (cf. Romans, chapter 8).
-That same phrase is also found today on one of the steps of Howard's shrine in Arundel.
+One day Howard scratched into a wall of his cell words that are still visible today: Quanto plus afflictiones pro Christo in hoc saeculo, tanto plus gloriae cum Christo in futuro.
+The English translation is: The more affliction [we endure] for Christ in this world, the more glory [we shall obtain] with Christ in the next (cf. Romans, chapter 8).
+The same phrase can be found today on one of the steps of Howard's shrine in Arundel.

 Each day he spent several hours in prayer and meditation; he was noted for his patience in suffering and courtesy to unkind keepers.

 Howard spent more than ten years in the Tower.
-Father Weston later recalled, "While he was enduring these cruel sufferings an offer of liberation was made him in the Queen's name, but on condition that he held a disputation with the so-called Archbishop of Canterbury.
+Father Weston later recalled:

+While he was enduring these cruel sufferings an offer of liberation was made him in the Queen's name, but on condition that he held a disputation with the so-called Archbishop of Canterbury.
 This he refused to do.
 He preferred to be afflicted in the company of God's people than to possess the passing pleasures of temporal freedom.
-Indeed, he reckoned persecution a greater happiness than the frail and shallow satisfaction of worldly well-being."
+Indeed, he reckoned persecution a greater happiness than the frail and shallow satisfaction of worldly well-being.

 Death and burial

 During the autumn of 1595, while dying of dysentery, the Earl petitioned the Queen to be allowed to see his wife and his son, who had been born after his imprisonment.
-The Queen responded, "If he will but once attend the Protestant Service, he shall not only see his wife and children, but be restored to his honours and estates with every mark of my royal favour".
-To this, Howard is said to have replied: "Tell Her Majesty if my religion be the cause for which I suffer, sorry I am that I have but one life to lose".
-He remained in the Tower, never seeing his wife or son again, and died alone on Sunday 19 October 1595.
+The Queen responded, 'If he will but once attend the Protestant Service, he shall not only see his wife and children, but be restored to his honours and estates with every mark of my royal favour'.
+To this, Howard is said to have replied: 'Tell Her Majesty if my religion be the cause for which I suffer, sorry I am that I have but one life to lose'.
+He remained in the Tower, never to see his wife or son again, and died alone on Sunday 19 October 1595.